-Connect the inner and outer cable shield with the greatest possible surface area to the back panel of the control cabinet by way of suitable EMC terminals (e.g. icotek LFZ/SKL, SFZ/SKL or PFSZ-MSKL).
+Connect the inner and outer cable shield with the greatest possible surface area and good conductivity to the back panel of the control cabinet by way of suitable EMC terminals (e.g. icotek LFZ/SKL, SFZ/SKL or PFSZ-MSKL).
 The unshielded cable end should not be longer than 80 mm.

 An existing holding brake in the motor must be connected to the terminals BR+ and BR-.
 Please note the maximum output current that is provided by the servo drive.
+Do not connect any cables to the BR+ and BR- terminals that are not connected on the motor side!